You have difficulty with seasonal changes or with autumn in particular?

-So you will like my advice:⠀⠀⠀⠀⠀⠀⠀⠀⠀
+You will therefore like my advice:⠀⠀⠀⠀⠀⠀⠀⠀⠀

 2. Get some fresh air.
 Even if it is cooler, the body needs to breathe clean air at least once a day.⠀

 8. Avoid refined foods and any digestive irritants.
-95 of your serotonin is synthesized in your gut.
+95% of your serotonin is synthesized in your gut.
 A healthy digestive system is PRIMORDIAL.⠀⠀⠀⠀⠀⠀⠀

 Article written by Émilie Riendeau

-Émilie Riendeau can be reached on her social networks: Instagram or by email at: firstname.lastname@example.org
+Émilie Riendeau can be reached on her social networks: instagram or by email at: firstname.lastname@example.org